54skyxenon/54skyxenon.github.io/content/blog/recruiting-2021.md

 ## MathWorks
 They make MATLAB and Simulink, popular scientific computing apps used in academia and government contractors.

-If there's one thing I could say about MathWorks, the first thing that comes to mind was a **strong emphasis on work-life balance**.
+If there's one thing I could say about MathWorks, the first that comes to mind is a **strong emphasis on work-life balance**.
 Many engineers I worked with were offline on Teams by 5 PM and it felt very weird to continue working after that.
 It's a good environment to raise a family in and employee tenure tended to be high.

 Since I was a spring intern, the other interns and I could afford more attention from our mentors and get to know each other better (compared to a massive summer cohort).
 We had Friday bonding sessions where we'd play online games and teach each other something new about software engineering!